BIO

-His current work and style was initially inspired by a 2018 trip to Spain and a visit to the Museo Sorolla in Madrid.
-He returned from Spain with a desire to paint en plein air, directly from nature and under full sunlight.
-In May of 2021, he was awarded the Versailles Foundation's prestigious Munn Fellowship Artist Residency Award which will allow him to live and work in Claude Monet's house and gardens in Giverny, France for 3 months in 2023.
-Santoli is proud to be a brand ambassador for Natural Pigments and an affiliate artist with Rosemary & Co Artists' Brushes.
-In addition to painting, he enjoys being outdoors, reading, writing, traveling, skateboarding and riding his Triumph Bonneville T100. |
+In May of 2021, I was awarded the Versailles Foundation's prestigious Munn Fellowship Artist Residency Award.
+For this Fellowship, I lived as Artist-in-Residence at Claude Monet's house and gardens in Giverny, France from May until August of 2023.
+I am currently represented by Martin House Gallery and Cimarron Song Gallery.
+I am also proud to be a brand ambassador for Natural Pigments and an affiliate artist with Rosemary & Co Artists' Brushes.
+In addition to painting, I enjoy being outdoors, gardening, reading, writing, traveling, skateboarding and riding my Triumph Bonneville T100. |

 Artist's Statement